edilsonleitao/swapi/README.md

 # The Star Wars Databank (Swapi)

 The Star Wars Databank is the unofficial Star Wars website's reference guide to elements such as characters, species, planets, vehicles and starships included in the franchise's canon films and television series.
+See [a online DEMO](https://swapi.vercel.).

 ## Install the dependencies